-After a year in which many of the usual excuses (should an excuse ever be needed) to enjoy our classics have been denied us, even some of the most regularly enjoyed classic cars have found themselves unusually dormant this year.
-With the prospect of some time off on the horizon for many, and with some outdoor events scheduled to take place in the New Year, more than a few classics will likely be brought out of the garage for some mid-winter cobweb-blowing, so here are Footman James’s top tips for winter motoring.
+With the prospect of some time off work on the horizon for many, more than a few classics will likely be brought out of the garage for some mid-winter cobweb-blowing, so here are Footman James’s top tips for winter motoring.

 Cold starts, and the use of heaters, headlights and heated rear windows will all put a much larger strain than normal on your car’s battery.
 As the temperature drops, so does your battery’s capacity and a freezing morning can see it drop by up to 50%.
 To combat this and to avoid the need for jump leads wherever possible, investing in a battery conditioner will pay dividends in the long run.
 A world away from the trickle chargers of old, a modern unit will keep your battery cells in top condition, maintain a full charge and also shut themselves down safely should anything go wrong.